 Bello, sometimes referred to as the Nigerian Chimp Boy by the media, was found in 1996.
 No one is exactly sure of his age but many estimated that he was about 2 years old when he was discovered.
 He was found in the Nigerian forest and is both physically and mentally disabled, possibly the explanation for his abandonment at six months of age (a very common practice within the Fulani tribe).
 At such a young age, Bello of course could not fend for himself but somehow chimpanzees that lived within the forest took him in and raised him.
 He took on many chimpanzee behaviors, walking like them and displaying many of their animalistic behaviors.

 When he was found in the Falgore forest, no one really mentioned the discovery.
-It wasn’t until about 2002 when popular news media found out and quickly learned that he was living in Tudun Maliki Torrey, a home for displaced children in Kano, South Africa.
+It wasn’t until about 2002 when popular news media found out and quickly learned that he was living in Tudun Maliki Torrey, a home for displaced children in Kano, Nigeria.
 It was reported that he often disturbed other children within the home, throwing objects as well as jumping and leaping around at night.
 Six years later he was much calmer, though he still continued to display behaviors of a chimpanzee.
 Bello never did learn to speak despite the constant human interaction he had within the home, and in 2005 he died of undetermined causes.

 9. Vanya Yudin